OPCFoundation/UA-Nodeset/IEC61850/README.md

 These nodeset were never released and there are known issues.

-The can still be downloaded from the OPC Foundation website as part of the RC for the associated companion specification:
+They can still be downloaded from the OPC Foundation website as part of the RC for the associated companion specification:

 [OPC 10040 IEC 61850 - Electrical Substation Automation](https://opcfoundation.org/documents/10040/)